Cumulocity-IoT/apama-eplapps-tools/doc/testing-epl.rst

 		return reqId;
 	}

-This action initializes a ``ManagedObject`` (using the "PYSYS\_" naming prefix and adding the ``c8y_IsDevice`` property), before sending it using a ``withReponse`` action.
+This action initializes a ``ManagedObject`` (using the "PYSYS\_" naming prefix and adding the ``c8y_IsDevice`` property), before sending it using a ``withResponse`` action.
 It then confirms that it has been successfully created using listeners for ``ObjectCommitted`` and ``ObjectCommitFailed`` events.
 Whenever you are creating or updating an object in Cumulocity IoT and you want to verify that the change has been successful, it is recommended that you use the ``withResponse`` action in conjunction with ``ObjectCommitted`` and ``ObjectCommitFailed`` listeners (for more information, see the information on updating a managed object in the 'The Cumulocity IoT Transport Connectivity Plug-in' section of the `documentation <https://documentation.softwareag.com/apamadoc.htm>`_).
 Using this approach you can easily relay when the process has completed (which is done by sending an event, ``DeviceCreated``, in the example above), and in the event of an error you can cause the test to exit quickly.

 Sending events to your EPL apps